IAmAnthem/CanineCalculations/ReadMe.md

   - Allows CSV to contain historical data
     - You're going to need a lot of historical data if you want to make educated guesses at the breeding calculation formulas

 [^1]: Players are the human beings.
 Characters are the in-game persona running around.
 A player may have many characters.
+If you get into breeding, plan on at least 4 characters.